 - Finding a problem worth solving by understanding the problem (and customers).

 - Testing that MVP at a small scale.

 - Then scaling out

 - Finding follow-on problems worth solving that justify the release.

 - Defining possible solutions or features that make up the release.

-- Testing the release at small scale using a partial rollout.
+- Testing the release at a small scale using a partial rollout.

 - Then verifying value through a full rollout of release.